Scripta-Qumranica-Electronica/Scrollery-website/README.md

 # Scrollery-website
 This is a development space for the website of the project [Scripta Qumranica Electronica (SQE)](https://qumranica.org).
 It is currently being actively developed and we hope that hosting it here will streamline the process of further development.

+# OBSOLETE
+This project is no longer being mainteined.
+It's been replaced by the ScrollEditor project.

 ## Information

 For setup instructions, [see here](./docs/SETUP.md).
 If you already have Node, Docker, and Git, just clone the project and then run `yarn run bootstrap`; it's that simple.